the-trash/TheRole-docs/Contributing.md

 #### 7. Make some magic

 Write code, have fun!
-You can see you results in DummyApp
+You can see your results in DummyApp

 #### 8. Test your feature